 Handle First Login

 The app will attempt the GET request – if the user has previously logged in, in which case the token will already have a value.
-However, when the app launches for the first time, you can simply send the user straight to the Login page.
+However, when the app launches, you can simply send the user straight to the Login page.

 In Lifecycle on the left, add an Action to the Application Launched Event and add a Set Value Action.
 Set the token Device Variable you created to an empty Static Input > String, so the token will initially be empty.